cdevents/sdk-java/DEVELOPMENT.md

 1. [`git`](https://help.github.com/articles/set-up-git/): For source control

 1. [`java`](https://www.oracle.com/java/technologies/downloads/): The language this SDK is built in.
+Java 9 is a minimum requirement to build the project.

 1. [`docker`](https://www.docker.com/): Required If Super-Linter needs to run locally